tearflake/p-vs-np/README.md

 ## 1. introduction

 The [P versus NP problem](https://en.wikipedia.org/wiki/P_versus_NP_problem) is a major problem in computer science.
 It asks whether every problem whose solution can be quickly verified (technically, verified in polynomial time) can also be solved quickly (again, in polynomial time).
 P set denotes a class of problems that can be solved in polynomial time, while NP set denotes a class of problems that can be verified in polynomial time.
-If P equals NP, a lot of possibilities open, regarding the reduced amount of time needed to produce solutions for a whole range of problems.
+If P equals NP, a lot of possibilities open, regarding the reduced amount of time needed to produce solutions for a whole variety of problems.

 In computational complexity theory, an [NP-complete](https://en.wikipedia.org/wiki/NP-completeness) decision problem is one belonging to both the NP and the [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) complexity classes.
 A problem p in NP is NP-complete if every other problem in NP can be transformed (or reduced) into p in polynomial time.
 That means that a polynomial solution to any NP-complete problem would imply that P equals NP.
 [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) represents such an NP-complete problem.